 - 1 large tomato, sliced

-- 1 small or 1/2 large cucumber, sliced
+- 1 small or 1/2 large cucumber, thinly sliced

-- 1/2 red onion, thinly sliced
+- 1/2 small red onion, thinly sliced

-- 2 whole wheat pita breads
+- 2 large pita bread

 Disclaimer: The nutritional information provided for this recipe is only an estimate.
 The accuracy of the facts listed is not and cannot be guaranteed.